Overhead Crane Training -

 Overhead Crane Training - Operator Safety (OSHA) Online Course

-This Overhead Crane Operator Safety course online meets the OSHA classroom training requirements, while being I-CAB Recognized.
+This Overhead Crane Operator Safety course online meets the OSHA classroom training requirements.
 The course covers different types of lifting equipment, such as bridge cranes and gantry cranes.
 The content includes their operation and inspection requirements and preventing common hazards when they are used.

 Overhead cranes are very useful when installed and operated correctly, and they simplify many tasks.
 These cranes are characterized by a railed bridge or support structure, a trolley that travels along the bridge, and a hoist that hangs from the trolley.
 OSHA requires formal training for all crane operators, but operator certification is only required for equipment with a maximum capacity above 2,000 pounds.